joomengine/jcb-documentation/044-Hello-World-Component-with-Joomla-Component-Builder-Creator-Extended.md

 [00:09:06](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h09m06s)

 A local developing environment is most ideal for this.
-With certain protocol a tunnel may be setup between your desktop and live server and still have this kind of interaction of editing code live  and then compiling and seeing changes.
-[00:09:27](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h09m27s)<<<<<<<<<<<<<<<<<<<<<<<<That's all good, if you're able to manage that kind of complexity, I don't need to tell you anything about how to setup an environment.
-What I would suggest though is that when you are busy trying to install JCB, and there are some limitations in a shared hosting environment, then I would encourage you to try and first resolve that  or move development offline.
+By using certain protocol a tunnel may be setup between your desktop and live server and still have this kind of interaction of editing code live and then compiling and seeing changes.
+That may be done if you are able to manage any kind of complexity; [00:09:27](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h09m27s)  It is suggested that if JCB is installed, and there are some limitations in a shared hosting environment,to first resolve that or move development offline.

 ### Ways To Install JCB - Download Package - URL From GitHub - Install From The Web

 [00:09:56](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h09m56s)

-When you go to Joomla Website ready, you would login.
-Having logged in you would first need to install JCB.
-So I'm simply going to go to manage and install.
-There are many ways for you to install JCB.
-You could download the package, you can grab the URL from GitHub, you could also install it [00:10:20](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h10m20s) from the web.
-It is listed with Joomla.
-Now if you type in JCB and search, it brings up JCB on the page.
-It would not necessarily always do that.
+First go to the Joomla Website and log in.
+Then install JCB.
+Simply go to 'Manage' and 'Install'.
+There are different ways to install JCB.
+A package may be downloaded, or a URL may be grabbed from GitHub, or it can also be installed from the web.[00:10:20](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h10m20s) It is listed with Joomla.
+If JCB is searched, it brings up JCB on the page but it would not necessarily always do that.

 ### JCB One Of The Listed Developing Tools

 [00:10:35](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h10m35s)

-I've recently discovered, if I type in Component Builder which is it's name in the listing,  it doesn't even come up.
-Couldn't understand how that happens.
 If you do not find a Component in the search, this 'Component Builder' is the Component.
 Then you could go down to an area called 'Tools', and then 'Developing Tools'.
 [00:11:06](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h11m06s) JCB is one of the listed Developing Tools.
 Here it is only listed as a Component Builder.
 You can click on that, and simply click install.
-This(install) will then grab a URL from GitHub.
-This is the same URL you could have just used.
-As you can see that would have done the same thing.
-[00:11:33](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h11m33s) We can use the Joomla Installer, and simply click install.
-This would depend on your own network on how fast this takes it could take a while.
-This is quite a big file, and it's part of the places where there might be a limitation if used outside of a local developing environment.
+This 'Install' will then grab a URL from GitHub.
+[00:11:33](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h11m33s) The Joomla Installer may also be used, and simply click install.
+How fast it will take will depend on your own network.
+This is quite a big file, and in certain areas it might be a limitation if used outside of a local developing environment. <<<

 ### Need To Understand and Setup Components: Field Types, Fields, Views